tildeeine/tildeeine/README.md

 <h1> Tilde Eriksen Eine 👩‍🦰</h1>

-24-year-old developer currently in my fifth and final year of a M.Sc. in Cybersecurity and Data Communications at NTNU 💻🔐.
+24-year-old developer currently in my fifth and final year of a M.Sc. in Cybersecurity and Data Communications at NTNU, with a specialization in Information Security 💻🔐.

 <h2>📈 Stats </h2>